Community Action Plan v2

 Over the next two years, GBRF will continue to work closely with CAP Leaders to explore further investment opportunities, capacity needs and connections across CAP regions.

-#Community Action Plan areas
+#Community Action Plan regions

-South Cape York
+South-East Cape York

-#South Cape York
+#South-East Cape York

 This Community Action Plan combines voices of Traditional Owners, community members and youth to identify priorities for practical, on-ground activities to benefit the local marine and coastal environment.